helium/HIP/0060-entity-weighted-vote.md

 # Detailed Explanation

-Ideally voting should at a minimum use a 1:1 correlation between participant stake in the network (i.e. each hotspot purchased / onboarded, validator staked, router loaded w/ DC).
+Ideally voting should at a minimum use a 1:1 correlation between participant stake in the network (i.e. each Hotspot purchased / onboarded, validator staked, router loaded w/ DC).

 HIP votes originated as limited scope straw polls, typically conducted and voted upon by the most active of community members via Discord.
 This was limited in scope of awareness, and lacked any